linagora/angular-translate-quality/readme.md

 as well as in Angular texts (`{{ 'some text' }}`).
 Default is `true`.
 All the mark-ups are verified.
 About attributes, only **alt** and **title** are verified.
 * **options.indent**: The indentation used in translation files.
 Default is `\t`.
+* **ignore_order**: Normally keys should be arranged in alphabetical order to ease search for a specific key.
+Using this option this check can be deactivated.
+Default is `false`.
+* **ignore_empty_values**: Normally values should not be empty.
+Using this option this check can be deactivated.
+Default is `false`.

 ## Usage